jimdowling/cjsurf/README.md

 1. **Hopsworks**: Features, models, and assets are stored on https://app.hopsworks.ai
 2. **Github Actions**: Two feature pipelines and a batch prediction pipeline are executed in total five times per day using GitHubActions.
-3. **Streamlit Cloud**: The user interface is a Streamlit application written in Python
+3. **Github Pages**: The latest predictions are published on the github pages site.

 The model training notebook was run manually in [Colab](https://colab.research.google.com/github/jimdowling/cjsurf/blob/main/training-pipeline.ipynb), and can be run again at any time, using the new training data that has been collected since the last training run.